korylprince/BISDDocs/cluster/moodle.rst

 Updating
 ========

-After using the above method on each web server, you are ready to update.
+After using the above method on each :doc:`web <web>` server, you are ready to update.
 First, to be nice to your users, you should probably change your moodle site to point to a maintenance page.

 Next shut down nginx on each of your :doc:`Web <web>` servers::